 Business proposals are usually solicited, which means they’re being sent in response to a job posting or a proposal request.
 This is also often called an RFP, or a ‘request for proposal’.
 However, you might also sometimes send an unsolicited proposal if you identify a problem the recipient might not be aware of; or, if you have a unique solution that would simply make their business operate better.

 Not every job opportunity you come across is going to be deserving of a business proposal.
-A proposal, when done right, should take you a considerable amount of time, and you don’t want to be wasting that effort on clients that aren’t the right fit for you and your business.
+A brand ambassador proposal template or a PR proposal template, for example, should take you a considerable amount of time when done right, and you don’t want to be wasting that effort on clients that aren’t the right fit for you and your business.

 Before you go too in-depth with your proposal process, you’ll want to skim-read the job posting or RFP to identify whether sending a proposal is worth your time.
 There are three key things you want to identify:

 Only after answering these 3 questions should you move on to the next steps for making a business proposal, and to ask yourself if you should consider spec work.

-If you have decided this is indeed a job you want to submit a proposal for, now is the time to go through the job posting in more detail.
+If you have decided this is indeed a job you want to submit a project management proposal or a Wordpress website proposal template for, now is the time to go through the job posting in more detail.
 Make sure you look to see if the client has attached any relevant documents that could help you, such as a creative brief if you’re a designer.

 Read very carefully and ask yourself some questions.
 You want to identify the client's underlying problems and issues, not just the deliverables they’re looking for.
 This approach will help you think outside the box and come up with your own solutions - possibly even solutions your client hasn’t thought of!
 They’ll appreciate your creativity and ability to make suggestions.
 Pull from your previous work when thinking of solutions.